bogdanbz93/bogdanbz93/README.md

 - 📫 You can reach me on - **bogdan@novostudios.dev**, but, I'm on Gmail as well - **buzea.v.bogdan@gmail.com**

+<h3 align="left">Hungry Time - Mongo.db, Express.js, React.js & Node.js</h3>
+- 🍔 List your restaurant in a few simple steps.
+No one wants to search through several pages of your restaurant's information.
+We all want to save time.
+Well, make a summary of your restaurant, publish contact details, pictures and menu that your customers can scan from each table.
+It will be automatically generated for you.
 <img src="https://user-images.githubusercontent.com/60348906/193573777-c3c7be40-ac7b-4d35-837e-6f306ed47769.png" />

 <h3 align="left">Connect with me:</h3>